Gentle Giant Dog Saved From Fake “Rescuer” & Getting The Help He Needs

 Titan is also coming out of his shell with staff and his canine friends.
 Laura described him playing and being silly with fellow Kitu’s Fund pal, Kiwi.
 At night, he gets the entire play yard to himself to encourage movement and give him space.
 Freedom.
 She added that every evening at sundown, Titan treats the Sanctuary to a brief “deep woof “serenade before he turns in for the night.
 It’s very cute.

 Kitu’s Fund was established to cover high-cost, out of the ordinary, veterinary expenses.
 These can run from several hundred to many thousands of dollars.
 The cases just keep coming in and we never know what to expect: broken bones?
 Parvo?
 Heartworm?
 Foxtail infections?
 Prolapsed uteri or rectums?
 Pregnancy complications?
 Crush injuries?
 Heart defects?
 What we do know is that without your generous donations and our belief that every dog deserves a chance, many would suffer needlessly or die.
-If you agree that dogs like Titan, Rusty, and Kiwi deserve that chance, please give to Kitu’s Fund 2024, and help us reach our $20,000 goal .
+Our special campaign has ended, but you can still give to Kitu’s Fund.